 The Annapolis campus is small – about 32 acres with large swaths of green space.
 The boathouse sits at the rear of the campus, which borders the Severn River.
 The buildings are old and newer – the main building was the original Governor’s mansion, and Mellon Hall, designed by Richard Neutra, has an observatory, an art studio, a darkroom and a pottery studio, all of which are used by both students as well as Annapolis residents.
 Students at this campus take advantage of Washington, DC’s proximity, attending cultural events and doing internships in the capital city.
 The Naval Academy is literally down the street.

 St. John’s is a place for the thoughtful student who is open to a different type of learning experience – one that they consider more meaningful.
 It’s not that St. John’s doesn’t prepare students for the working world – it’s just that it does it in a different way than most students – and parents – would consider traditional.

 While St. John’s does not believe in rankings, and therefore does not participate in the annual U.S. News survey, they are consistently ranked highly for teacher accessibility, quality of class discussion, overall quality of life and happiness of students.

 I visited St. John’s Annapolis campus in May, 2015.
-You can see all of my photos here.
+You can scroll through all of the photos I took below.